Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 There are [integrations](http://eslint.org/docs/user-guide/integrations) for many editors that will automatically detect the configuration file and run the checks.

 In cases where ESLint incorrectly identifies code as not following our standards, you can [disable rules using inline comments](http://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).

-**WARNING:** Before you disable a rule, be certain and vocal that you understand the reason for it needing to be disabled.
+Before disabling a rule, be certain and vocal that you understand the reason for it needing to be disabled.
 Our ESLint configuration is very well-tuned, and disabling a rule is not appropriate as an escape valve for poorly written code.
+If you don't understand or disagree with the existence of a rule, open an issue to start a discussion.

 ### [Automatically Run ESLint Against Your Changesets](#setting-up-githooks)